 Switchable electric glass offers the advantage of improved patient privacy in medical facilities.
 The switchable smart glass panels can easily be changed from clear to opaque, ensuring an increased level of patient privacy in examination rooms, patient rooms, and operating theatres.

 Establishing the requisite level of patient privacy and dignity is vital if healthcare providers want to maximize patient satisfaction and comfort in their facilities.
-Electric switchable glass panels offer an unrivalled level of privacy when compared to curtains and blinds, both of which can easily be disturbed.
+Electric switchable glass panels offer an unrivaled level of privacy when compared to curtains and blinds, both of which can easily be disturbed.

 Switchable glass is simple to clean and maintain, making it a hygienic alternative to traditional hospital curtains and blinds.
 Harmful germs can easily gather on the surface of curtains and they are difficult to sterilize.